cidacslab/AESOP-Data-Documentation/docs/source/health.rst

 Methods of data collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Data is collected on the report generation systems in the abovementioned websites.
-We developed webscrapping bots to collect the data we are interested in.
+Data is collected on the report generation systems in the above-mentioned websites.
+We developed web-scrapping bots to collect the data we are interested in.

 Data is updated monthly by the Ministry of Health and we are also harvesting it on monthly basis.
 Beginning in 2023 we will harvest the data on weekly basis.

 Data-specific information
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Data is one dataset where each line is corresponds to one brazilian city in one month of the studied period.
+Data is one dataset where each line is corresponds to one Brazilian city in one month of the studied period.
 The variables are city population, location, number of PHC teams and facilities and the number of PHCE in each group of interest on that month .

 Limitations of PHC dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^